 An ideal way to obtain an understanding of the First World War is through reading the memoirs of those who served in the conflict.
-Examples of these are numerous, Goodbye to All That (Robert Graves, 1929) and Old Soldiers Never Die (Frank Richards, 1933) are very famous, but There’s a Devil in the Drum (John Lucy, 1938) is less well known.
+Examples of these are numerous, Goodbye to All That (Robert Graves, 1929) and Old Soldiers Never Die (Frank Richards, 1933) are well known, but not so There’s a Devil in the Drum (John Lucy, 1938).
 All of these were first published before the Second World War.
 It is very rare for a good quality memoir to surface in the 21st Century.
-Luckily a significant memoir (written in the 1930’s but never previously published) has just come to light; it is appropriate to use an extract of one of the chapters of this book below.
+Luckily a significant memoir (written in the 1930s but never previously published) has just come to light; it is appropriate to use an extract of one of the chapters of this book below.
 This was published as “Joffrey’s War” in 2013.

 The Trench Raid at Richebourg

 The fateful night of the raid arrived: a dark and moonless night.
 I was on guard after “stand-to” that evening and about half past ten or eleven there was a sound of tramping feet in the communication trench and the raiding party came up and filed along to take their place at the staring point of our Company’s front.